Point-in-time recovery

 Point-in-time recovery (PITR) in the context of computers involves systems, often databases, whereby an administrator can restore or recover a set of data or a particular setting from a time in the past.
-Note for example Windows XP's capability to restore operating-system settings from a past date (for instance, before data corruption occurred).
-Time Machine for Mac OS X provides another example of point-in-time recovery.
+Note for example Windows's capability to restore operating-system settings from a past date (for instance, before data corruption occurred).
+Time Machine for macOS provides another example of point-in-time recovery.

 Once PITR logging starts for a PITR-capable database, a database administrator can restore that database from backups to the state that it had at any time since.